bitsofinfo/covid19datapuller/README.md

 ## Overview

-1. Git clone this project
+1. Clone this project and `cd covid19datapuller/`

 2. Install Serverless:
 ```